SantanuDPaul/NewsTime/README.md

-NEWSTIME - Its a News Aggregator website
+NEWSTIME - Its a News Aggregator website.

 Here is the live Demo
 - [Click Here](https://news-time-wheat.vercel.app/)